johannesnoordanus/svg2gcode/README.md

 Image attributes ```gcode_pixelsize```, ```gcode_maxpower```, ```gcode_speed```, ```gcode_noise``` and ```gcode_speedmoves``` can be set per object (they must be created: use **+**).
 Note that this overrides explicit or default commandline settings.

 You have full control over the coordinate system of the result gcode file via option *--origin* and *--scale*.
+Option *--selfcenter* can be used to set the origin at the center of the image.
 Note that gcode file headers contain compile information like the boundingbox and boundingbox center coordinates.
-Tip: boundingbox center can be used to set the origin (via option *--origin*) at the center.

 Version 2.0.0 and above have important new speed optimizations.
 Engravings run significantly faster and skip from one image zone to the other at maximum speed.
 See options ```--speedmoves``` and ```--noise``` for example.